 The bill states that a judge passing sentence for the general offence of fraud (subsection 380(1) of the Code) "shall consider making a restitution order" (new subsection 380.3(1) of the Code).
 Moreover, "the court shall inquire of the prosecutor if reasonable steps have been taken to provide the victims with an opportunity to indicate whether they are seeking restitution for their losses" (new subsection 380.3(2) of the Code).
-In addition, if the court nevertheless decides not to make a restitution order, "it shall give reasons for its decision and shall cause the reasons to be stated in the record" (new subsection 380.3(5) of the Code).
+As the bill was originally drafted, if the court decided not to make a restitution order, it would have been required to give reasons for that decision and cause those reasons to be stated in the record (new subsection 380.3(5) of the Code).
+The House of Commons Standing Committee on Justice and Human Rights amended this section, however, to clarify that the court would only have to give reasons for not making a restitution order if the victim seeks restitution.